Virus pandemic reshaping air travel as carriers struggle

 An airline trade group, the International Air Transport Association, predicts carriers will lose US$84 billion this year, making it the worst year in the industry's history.
 The group says traffic won't fully recover until 2024.

-Air traffic at Europe's more than 500 airports has tumbled, down 94 per cent in June with four million passengers compared with 217 million for the the same month a year earlier.
+Air traffic at Europe's more than 500 airports has tumbled, down 94 per cent in June compared with the same month last year.
+There were about four million passengers, compared with 217 million a year earlier.

-Travel picked up when more than two dozen European countries opened borders to one another in early July but virus cases are rising in several countries, leading to reimposed restrictions.
+Travel ticked up when more than two dozen European countries opened borders to one another in early July, but virus cases are rising in several countries, leading to reimposed restrictions.
 This week, the UK imposed a 14-day quarantine requirement on travellers — even Britons returning home — from France and the Netherlands.
 Travel from outside Europe, including the United States, is still restricted.

 In the United States, traffic picked up after collapsing by 95 per cent in April but has stalled — down 74 per cent in July, 72 per cent in August.